 Undergraduate and graduate student loans can be an important financial resource for students who need help getting through school and are willing to pay for their education with future earnings.
 As a result of the Health Care and Education Reconciliation Act, beginning July, 2010, federal student loans are no longer made by private lenders under the Federal Family Education Loan (FFEL) Program.
 Instead all new federal student loans come directly from the U.S. Department of Education under the Direct Loan Program.
 This change does not impact the process of applying for federal loans, or the amount of federal aid that students are eligible to receive.

-Students in CCU's College of Adult and Graduate Studies who are interested in receiving federal student aid should continue to complete a Free Application for Federal Student Aid (FAFSA) for each school year that they wish to be considered for graduate or undergraduate student loans.
-Below are the detailed descriptions of different loan options available for undergraduate students.
+Students in CCU's College of Adult and Graduate Studies (CAGS) who are interested in receiving federal student aid should continue to complete a Free Application for Federal Student Aid (FAFSA) for each school year that they wish to be considered for graduate or undergraduate student loans.
+Below are the detailed descriptions of different loan options available for CAGS students.

 What is the difference between federal loans and private loans?
 Watch this video and related Financial Aid TV videos to learn more.